 - Excluding courses listed as performance in Music and Theatre.
 However, up to three credit hours of Art/Theatre studio courses may be used to meet BCCC graduation requirements. - Transfer and Articulation Agreement require a minimum of 12 credits, with at least one course from any three of the following six areas: Art, Music, Theatre, History, Philosophy, and Literature.
 No modern language, nor performance or studio courses in Art, Music, or Theatre may be used to fulfill this requirement. - Transfer and Articulation Agreement require a minimum of 12 credits, with at least one course from any three of the following six areas: Sociology, Political Science, Geography, Psychology, Economics, and Anthropology. - Transfer and Articulation Agreement require a minimum of 9 credits of laboratory science, with courses from two disciplines.
-Programs of Study 32 Barton Community College All phone numbers have a 620 area code unless otherwise indicated.
-On-campus extensions are the last 3 digits of the phone number.
-ASSOCIATE IN SCIENCE DEGREE The Associate in Science Degree prepares you for transfer to universities with advanced standing.
+Programs of Study ASSOCIATE IN SCIENCE DEGREE The Associate in Science Degree prepares you for transfer to universities with advanced standing.
 The courses are comparable to lower division level courses at Kansas Regents colleges and universities.
 Developmental courses cannot be used to fulfill degree requirements.
 Prior to the beginning of the third semester, candidates for the Associate in Science Degree must designate a specific program of courses approved by the appropriate instructional area and signed by the advisor.
 The Associate in Science Degree will be awarded upon completion of the planned program of not less that 64 college credit hours with a cumulative grade point average of 2.0 or overall "C." To be eligible for graduation, the student must have completed at least fifteen (15) credit hours taken in more than one semester from Barton Community College.
-Students have a maximum of six years to meet catalog requirements for graduation in effect at the College when they first entered.
-However, if a student has had their college program interrupted by more than two consecutive years, they will be subject to the requirements in effect when they re-enter, or if they elect, the requirements of a later catalog.
-Prior coursework may be evaluated to determine currency of content before including the credit hours toward a certificate or degree.
-A minimum distribution of credits and general education course requirements shall be: FOUNDATION STUDIES REQUIREMENTS Distribution Requirements: on kequirements.
+Students who remain continuously enrolled from time of entry to application for graduation will be held to the catalog requirements in effect when they declare their program of study, unless a later catalog is adopted.
+"Continuous enrollment" refers to annual Fall and Spring semester enrollment (or equivalent) in a minimum of at least one credit bearing course per semester.
+Should a student's enrollment be interrupted, they will be held to the guidelines and requirements of the catalog of record at the time of program re-entry.
+This guideline does not apply to students with documented leave of absence justification or members of the military involved in deployment operations.
+Changes to prerequisites and/or curriculum which occur for purposes beyond graduation - e.g. regulatory and legislative updates, third party accreditation or other certification bodies requirements, increased skill demand from industry, employment or transfer requirement changes, or recommended and/or mandated changes from the Kansas Board of Regents or other such entities are not subject to these catalog requirements.
+A minimum distribution of credits and general education course requirements shall be: FOUNDATION STUDIES REQUIREMENTS Distribution Requirements: